by Dr. Janet Waters 2000; revised 2016

 As well as a theme analysis, you could also do a content analysis of the narrative or the art.
 (See the guidelines for content analysis for further information).

-The standard APA style lab report can be used to present the results of your phenomenological study.
+Although your results could be presented in other ways, it is also possible to use the standard APA style lab report to present the results of your phenomenological study.
 As usual, in the Introduction, briefly review past research & theory in your topic question (e.g. summarize current research on your topic of travel experiences).
 Use APA referencing style to cite your sources.
 Then in the Method section, present a general description of your participants (number, mean ages, gender, occupation, etc.) in the Participants section, any materials or equipment you may have used in the Materials section (though usually that would only be the question you asked your participants, or any art supplies you may have provided), & in the Procedure section, note that your general research strategy was a qualitative or phenomenological study.

 In the Results section of the report, present your findings, that is, the themes of the descriptions of the participants' experience.
 Label & define your theme, with examples of narratives that illustrate your theme.
 You may wish to directly quote from the narratives for each theme to illustrate it.